adammurdoch/model-experiments/multiple-targets.md

 }
 ```

-A Java library with one target.
+**Java library with one target**

 This is the most common scenario by far, and where developers will start.

 ```kotlin
 javaLibrary {